bk62/botter.py/README.md

 ```
 A policy document contains multiple rules.
 The `economy.cogs.rewards.Rewards` cog handles adding event listeners to enforce each rule.

+Obvious deficiencies in the DSL are lack of comparisions, date parsing (e.g. for rules based on date since a user joined a server), more expressive conditionals, defining conditional names and referring to them in multiple rules (e.g. in_help_channel = channel__name == 'help') etc.

 (The implementation of the DSL (using textx) is in `economy/rewards_dsl`.)